 2008 Death to the Major, Viva Minor, Silverlens

 Selected Group Exhibits

-2016 forthcoming group exhibition, Mind Set Art Center, Taiwan
+2016 group exhibition, Mind Set Art Center, Taiwan

 2015 The Vexed Contemporary, Museum of Contemporary Art & Design, Manila